How did eXp World Holdings Inc. (EXPI) fare last session?

 The recent increase in stakes in EXPI appears to be a result of several institutional investors and hedge funds increasing their positions.
 The Vanguard Group, Inc.’s position in EXPI has decreased by -1.29% in the first quarter.
 The company now owns 9,480,502 shares of the stock, with a value of $106.28 million, following the sale of -123,650 additional shares during the last quarter.
 BlackRock Fund Advisors made another increased to its shares in EXPI during the first quarter, upping its stake by 8.58%.
 During the last quarter, the company picked up 314,580 additional shares for a total stake of worth $44.62 million, bringing number of shares owned by the company to 3,980,003.

 During the first quarter, Cat Rock Capital Management LP added a 186,000 position in EXPI.
-Copeland Capital Management LLC purchased an additional 0.6 million shares in the last quarter, increasing its holdings by 31.67%, now holding 2.49 million shares worth $27.95 million.
+Copeland Capital Management LLC purchased an additional 16838.0 shares in the last quarter, increasing its holdings by 0.68%, now holding 2.51 million shares worth $28.14 million.
 At the end of the first quarter, Integrated Advisors Network LLC decreased its EXPI holdings by -2.14% and now holds 2.17 million EXPI shares valued at $24.33 million with the lessened 47402.0 shares during the period.
-EXPI shares are owned by institutional investors to the tune of 31.50% at present.
+EXPI shares are owned by institutional investors to the tune of 31.60% at present.

 Leave a Reply